filipeneves/laravel-test/test.md

 1. Feel free to use 3rd party packages if you feel it needs it.
 2. Make sure you include all necessary files/settings to setup test environment. (migration files, configs, etc)
 3. Do what you understand a "RESTful" API to be.
 4. Make sure validation works on both creation and update.
+(Can't create without having a title, author_id and article, is_published should be optional and defaults to true)
 5. Some Tests would be nice to see.

 # Others